Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-project-interviews-marzia-faetti-two-souls-of-a-harp.md

 footnotes = ""
 image = ""
 imgcaptions = ""
-map_tag = []
+map_tag = ["Firenze", "Roma"]
-person_tag = ["Marzia Faetti"]
-project_category = "Barberini Harp Project"
-relatedresearch = ["Designs for Musical Instruments", "What We Know, and What We still Do Not Understand about the Barberini Harp.", "“Venere che sona d’arpa e due amori”: Marco Marazzoli at the Barberini Court"] show_in_news = false status = "approved by author" subjects_tag = [] subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "" timeline_tag = [] title = "Barberini Harp Project / Interviews&&Marzia Faetti: Two Souls of a Harp" type = "Research"
+person_tag = ["Marzia Faetti", "Giovanni Batista Soria", "Ursula Verena Fischer Pace"] project_category = "Barberini Harp Project" relatedresearch = ["Designs for Musical Instruments", "What We Know, and What We still Do Not Understand about the Barberini Harp.", "“Venere che sona d’arpa e due amori”: Marco Marazzoli at the Barberini Court"] show_in_news = false status = "approved by author" subjects_tag = ["Gabinetto dei Disegni e delle Stampe", "Le Gallerie degli Uffizi", "Uffizi", "richly decorated", "Barberini Harp", "harp", "drawing", "preparatory drawing", "Kunsthistorisches Institut in Florenz – Max-Planck-Institut", "Museo Nazionale dei Strumenti Musicali", "graphic art"] subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "" timeline_tag = ["16th century", "17th century"] title = "Barberini Harp Project / Interviews&&Marzia Faetti: Two Souls of a Harp" type = "Research"

 +++
-In 2019, Harfenlabor interviewed Marzia Faetti, the then director of the Gabinetto dei Disegni e delle Stampe at Le Gallerie degli Uffizi, Firenze.
-Faetti provides valuable art historical context for music iconography within the graphic art of the sixteenth and seventeenth century preserved at the Uffizi.
-Faetti's analysis of a preparatory drawing, often attributed to Giovanni Batista Soria, for a richly decorated harp with an unusually sumptuously decorated column, offers a fascinating insight into the aesthetic, musical, political, ceremonial and economic importance of such an instrument.
-This drawing is believed to be a preparatory drawing for the Barberini Harp, now preserved at the Museo Nazionale dei Strumenti Musicali, Roma.
-The matter of whether the drawing is by Soria, and whether it could indeed be a preparatory drawing for the Barberini Harp is also the subject of Ursula Verena Fischer Pace's article [Designs for Musical Instruments](https://harfenlabor.netlify.app/research/disegni-per-strumenti-musicali/ "Designs for Musical Instruments").
+In 2019, Harfenlabor interviewed <span id="person_tag">Marzia Faetti</span>, the then director of the Gabinetto dei Disegni e delle Stampe at Le Gallerie degli Uffizi, <span id="map_tag">Firenze</span>.
+Faetti provides valuable art historical context for music iconography within the graphic art of the 16th and 17th century preserved at the Uffizi.
+Faetti's analysis of a preparatory drawing, often attributed to <span id="person_tag">Giovanni Batista Soria</span>, for a richly decorated harp with an unusually sumptuously decorated column, offers a fascinating insight into the aesthetic, musical, political, ceremonial and economic importance of such an instrument.
+This drawing is believed to be a preparatory drawing for the <span id="subjects_tag">Barberini Harp</span>, now preserved at the Museo Nazionale dei Strumenti Musicali, <span id="map_tag">Roma</span>.
+The matter of whether the drawing is by Soria, and whether it could indeed be a preparatory drawing for the Barberini Harp is also the subject of <span id="person_tag">Ursula Verena Fischer Pace</span>'s article [Designs for Musical Instruments](https://harfenlabor.netlify.app/research/disegni-per-strumenti-musicali/ "Designs for Musical Instruments").

 With the generous support of the Kunsthistorisches Institut in Florenz – Max-Planck-Institut and Istituto Storico Austriaco.
 Special thanks to Eike Schmidt, Laura Donati and Fabrizio Paolucci at the Uffizi.